HannahFantasia/Davinci_Incremental_Save/README.md

 # Davinci_Incremental_Save
-A way to save incremental versions of Davinci Resolve
+A way to save incremental versions of timelines within Davinci Resolve Studio